UNIT - 1

 VARIOUS BRANCHES OF PHILOSOPHY

-EPISTEMOLOGY: It deals with the definition of knowledge and its scope and limitations.
+of knowledge and its scope and limitations.
 It

 translates from Greek to mean 'theory of knowledge'.
 It questions the meaning of